 Preparation: 10 minutes if made with cooked chickpeas.
 I strongly recommend making the chickpeas at home (because nothing can be compared with home-made food), preceded by the usual soaking in water the previous night, followed by the boiling of chickpeas for approximately 1½ hours.
 The dip can be preserved in the refrigerator for several days, covered with cling film, and can thus be prepared well in advance before the day it on which it will be served.
 Easy recipe.

 Ingredients (serves 4-6)

 2 garlic cloves, sliced

 2½-4 tbsp extra virgin olive oil

 ½ – 2/3 cup tahini

 salt and freshly ground pepper

-2 tbsps pine nuts, extra olive oil, parsley and cayenne pepper, for garnishing
+2 tbsp pine nuts, extra olive oil, parsley and cayenne pepper, for garnishing

 To make the hummus: Pouré chickpeas in a blender.
 Add lemon, garlic, cayenne pepper and tahini.
 Blend until smooth.
 Taste and adjust seasoning.

-To serve: Transfer the hummus in a bowl and add a little extra olive oil and cayenne pepper.
+To serve: Transfer the hummus with tahini in a bowl and add a little extra olive oil and cayenne pepper.
 Sprinkle with pine nuts and parsley leaves.